 - An integrated clean reading interface courtesy of Mercury (fka Readability).

 - The ability to save a full archival copy of the posts within the reader.

 Additional details can be found here.

-Aaron Parecki developed a Microformats2 plugin for selfoss, and ran it on a subdomain of aaronparecki.com since 2014-02-13.
+Aaron Parecki developed a Microformats2 plugin for selfoss, and ran it on a subdomain of aaronparecki.com around 2014-02-13.
 The reader polls the subscriptions at a predefined interval looking for new h-entry posts on each person's home page.

 Here's a screenshot of a following list:

 Here's a screenshot of a reading window:

 For more on this see: https://aaronparecki.com/2014/02/13/13/microformats-selfoss-indieweb